 We experimented with three different kinds of soft syntactic constraints.
-The setup that worked best in our experiments is a re-implementation of the ideas presented in [13].
+The setup that worked best in our experiments is a re-implementation of the ideas presented in [12].
 These source-side soft syntactic constraints enable the system to learn whether rule non-terminal spans should preferably conform with all or just certain syntactic constituents (noun phrases, verb phrases etc.) in the source sentence, or whether they can cross them.
 These preferences are learnt on the development corpus and encoded as feature weights.
 Weights can be either tuned independently or be tied to each other.
 In the first case separate weights are tuned for two features, one indicating matching, the other indicating crossing.
 In the second case, one feature is used where the model score is incremented by the weight of the matching feature and decremented by the weight of the crossing feature.

 Experimental results for soft syntactic constraints on the 10 most common phrase types with independently tuned weights (short: XP2) are shown in table 1.
 Using the following 10 phrase types and indicators for matching (=) and crossing (+), 20 features are added to the standard 12 dense features.
-Table 1also shows the results for a system with soft syntactic constraints on simple clauses (IP) and verb phrases (VP) with independently tuned weights and noun phrases with tied weights (short: IP2 VP2 NP\).
+Table 1 also shows the results for a system with soft syntactic constraints on simple clauses (IP) and verb phrases (VP) with independently tuned weights and noun phrases with tied weights (short: IP2 VP2 NP).
 This system adds 5 features to the standard 12 dense features.
-Weights of all systems using this type of features were tuned using MERT.
-The system with XP2 soft syntactic constraints scores 0.78 BLEU points (test: 0.71) better than the baseline system when translating with standard cube pruning [2] pop limit and span size limit.
-The IP2 VP2 NP\ soft syntactic constraints show an improvement of 0.51 BLEU points (test: 0.4) over the baseline under standard settings.
-The improvements in BLEU for both systems is significant with a p-value < 0.01(using approximate randomization for assessing statistical significance of result differences [14, 17]).
+Since such small feature sets are feasible for standard MERT training [14], we used $\tt cdec's$ MERT implementation to tune parameters.
+The system with XP2 soft syntactic constraints scores 0.71% BLEU better than the baseline system when translating with standard pop limit and span size limit.
+The IP2 VP2 NP soft syntactic constraints show an improvement of 0.4% BLEU over the baseline under standard settings.
+The improvements in BLEU for both systems is significant with a p-value < 0.01 (using approximate randomization for assessing statistical significance of result differences [13, 16]).

-$ADJP, ADVP, CP, DNP, IP, LCP, NP, PP, QP, VP\} \times \{=, +\}$
+$ADJP, ADVP, CP, DNP, IP, LCP, NP, PP, QP, VP \} \times \{=, +\}$